 “No”, says Kahlil, still calm.

 No?
 NO???!
 Why bother to make 3/4 of a Mercedes bulletproof and totally ignore the possibility of an air attack?
 The possibility of an air attack is VERY REAL.
 I’ve seen it on TV.

-In an effort to end my, shall we say discomfort, Kahlil decides to speed up this catastrophe and ask directions from SOME RANDOM SHIFTLESS PERSON standing on the street corner.
+In an effort to end my, shall we say discomfort, Kahlil decides to speed up this catastrophe and ask directions from some Random Shiftless Person standing on the street corner.
 But not just any corner – Kahlil chooses the corner on my side of the car.
-I’d like to know what’s wrong with his side of the bulletproof car?
+I’d like to know what was wrong with his side of the bulletproof car?

 Without warning he pulls over to the RANDOM SHIFTLESS PERSON and rolls down my window.
-MY little bit of bulletproof protection. !!!
+MY little bit of bulletproof protection is now gone.

 Ohhh, that’s right: Sacrifice the blond!
 That’s what they always do in the movies.